 Diving has been a sport and science since the early 20th century.
 Before the age of diving computers and advanced technical equipment, there was the dive watch.
 Dive watches serve the primary purpose of recording the time a diver spends underwater, but they’ve also found a place on the wrists of desk divers and sports enthusiasts alike.

 A few key features separate a dive watch from other sports watches.
-They must have at least 100 meters of water resistance—this is one of the primary requirements dictated by the International Organization for Standardization that regulates the guidelines for dive watches.
-Typically, dive watches have luminous hands, markers, and sometimes even bezels for maximum visibility.
+For one, they must have at least 100 meters of water resistance.
+This is one of the primary requirements dictated by the International Organization for Standardization that regulates the guidelines for dive watches.
+Specifically, dive watches have luminous hands, markers, and sometimes even bezels for maximum visibility.
 Most models include a helium release valve to protect against damage from potential helium saturation.
-Many dive watches also have a unidirectional rotating bezel with distinct markings to highlight or differentiate the first fifteen minutes, which allows elapsed time to be tracked easily and accurately.
+Many dive watches also have a unidirectional rotating bezel.
+The distinct markings highlight or differentiate the first fifteen minutes.
+This then allows elapsed time to be tracked easily and accurately.

 The dive watch is now one of the most popular watch styles in the world because of its versatile, sporty appeal.
 Today, you can find them serving dive masters everywhere and even hiding quietly under the shirt cuffs of some of the world’s most prominent national leaders.